AlgoTradingHub/theplatform-book/source/platform/platform.md

 ## Fork-Join Parallelism

-Using \`Runtime, \`Scheduler and \`Task is enough for implementing fork-join parallelism.
+Using \`Runtime, \`Scheduler and \`Task is enough to implement fork-join parallelism.
 We can build acyclic DAG of computation using spawn (fork) and join (join) primitives.

 ## Channels and Pi-Calculus

 Channels are a typed conduit through which you can send and receive values to/from other tasks.
-Values can be channels themself also.
-(Pi-Calculus feature)
+Values can be channels themselves as well (Pi-Calculus feature).

 We have implemented several types of channel: